daviskirk/climatecontrol/README.rst

 CLIMATECONTROL
 ==============

-CLIMATECONTROL controls your apps configuration environment.
+CLIMATECONTROL controls your applications settings and configuration environment.
 It is a Python library for loading app configurations from files and/or namespaced environment variables.

 Install